drnorthcutt/working/vagrant/tournament/README.md

 table.

 Rank according to OMW.
-Using the suggested methodology of [Wizards of the Coast](https://www.wizards.com/dci/downloads/tiebreakers.pdf), players are show ranking in the final round with full tie breaking in place, with:
+Using the suggested methodology of [Wizards of the Coast](https://www.wizards.com/dci/downloads/tiebreakers.pdf), players are shown ranking in the final round with full tie breaking in place as:

 * score: 3 points for a win, 1 point for a tie, 0 points for a loss, and 3 points for a BYE
-* match-wins:  the player's score, discounting BYE points, divided by the number of matches the player played multiplied by 3 (or the maximum points possible), discounting BYE matches.
+* match-wins:  the player's score, discounting BYE points, divided by the number of matches the player played multiplied by 3 (or the maximum points possible per round), discounting BYE matches.
-* omw:  opponent match wins, the average of the match-wins of a player's opponents, discounting an opponent's BYE rounds, divided by the number of matches played by the player.
+* omw:  opponent match wins, the average of the match-wins of a player's opponents, discounting an opponent's BYE rounds, divided by the number of matches played by the player, discounting any BYE matches.

+Additional input-based mini-tester added as tester.py

 ###Table Design
 Two tables: